- Policy prepared by: Andy Smart

 - Printouts of personal information will be shredded and disposed of securely when no longer required.

-Employee personal information will be stored electronically in the HR area of Sharepoint (cloud) where access is restricted to the Board of Directors and is protected from unauthorised access, accidental deletion and malicious hacking attempts.
-Consultant personal information will be stored on ITRIS where access is restricted to employees of EPI who have a legitimate need to access such data.
-Personal information belonging to clients and business associates will be stored electronically in the CRM Salesforce and accessed by licensed authorised EPI employees.
+Employee personal information will be stored electronically in secure storage locations where access is restricted to the Board of Directors and is protected from unauthorised access, accidental deletion and malicious hacking attempts.
+Contractor personal information will be stored on a platform where access is restricted to employees of EPI who have a legitimate need to access such data.
+Personal information belonging to clients and business associates will be stored electronically in the CRM and accessed by licensed authorised EPI employees.

 - Personal information should be protected by strong passwords that are changed regularly and never shared between employees.